AlexIvan10/Queue-Application/README.md

 - Multiple Strategies: The simulation supports two strategies for task allocation:
   - Shortest Queue: Allocates tasks to the server with the shortest queue.
   - Shortest Service Time: Allocates tasks to the server with the shortest processing time.

 ---

+## Technologies Used
+- Java
+- Swing for the GUI

+---